wartremover/wartremover/README.md

       100
     }

-This is like a better `-Xfatal-warnings -Xwarn-value-discard`.
+This is like a better `-Xfatal-warnings -Ywarn-value-discard`.

 ### null